ransomwaredecryption/spambot/README.md

 > real spambot and should be used on your own rish

-## Operational Workflow

-The tool environment relies on a master builder script to compile and structure customized deployment configurations.
-Users must deploy the entire repository folder structure locally.

 ### 1. Download & Environment Setup
 1. Click the green **Code** button at the top right of this repository.
 2. Select **Download ZIP** from the dropdown menu to capture all core resources.